 The number of instances investigated by Securities America since the program started is low, but the consequences of diminished capacity can be significant.

-Should an advisor develop some form of diminished capacity, they may be encouraged by their broker-dealer to sell their practice.
+Should a financial professional develop some form of diminished capacity, they may be encouraged by their broker-dealer to sell their practice.
 Should they choose not to sell, the broker-dealer could withdraw their contract.

 With so many guardrails in place at the home office, Securities America hopes to reduce the probability that an advisor suffering from diminished capacity goes undetected and makes a costly error, Verboon said.

-While proactive monitoring provides a safety net for the advisor and their clients, Nick Halbur, a senior associate attorney with Elder Law of Omaha, in Omaha, Nebraska, recommends aging advisors include an agreement in their succession plan to receive a regular physical, including a mental health screening.
+While proactive monitoring provides a safety net for the financial professional and their clients, Nick Halbur, a senior associate attorney with Elder Law of Omaha, in Omaha, Nebraska, recommends aging advisors include an agreement in their succession plan to receive a regular physical, including a mental health screening.

-Facing the possibility of a dementia diagnosis is a terrifying prospect for anyone, but for financial advisors who manage millions of clients’ dollars, the consequences of even a single mental lapse could prove costly.
-Advisors often forge strong relationships with clients.
+Facing the possibility of a dementia diagnosis is a terrifying prospect for anyone, but for financial professionals who manage millions of clients’ dollars, the consequences of even a single mental lapse could prove costly.
+Financial professional often forge strong relationships with clients.
 Consequently, they owe it to their clients to have their mental health evaluated, Halbur said.

 “The responsible thing to do is get an assessment of their mental functions,” Halbur said.
 “Only after they get an accurate evaluation can they can approach a solution.
 These things progress slowly, so they need to get a benchmark of where they’re at and get regular testing to chart the progress.”

-A court is unlikely to be sympathetic to an advisor facing legal action due to an error caused by diminished capacity, Halbur said.
-Rather, it will probably take the stance that an advisor with decades of experience should be aware of their important responsibilities and should have taken proper precautions.
+A court is unlikely to be sympathetic to a financial professional facing legal action due to an error caused by diminished capacity, Halbur said.
+Rather, it will probably take the stance that a professional with decades of experience should be aware of their important responsibilities and should have taken proper precautions.

 “You have to protect your clients and protect yourself,” Halbur said.
 “You have to take the data seriously.
 If you end up in a courtroom and you missed an opportunity to be aware of the problem, it puts you in a bad position litigation-wise.”

-Today’s senior advisors possess a wealth of knowledge.
+Today’s senior financial professionals possess a wealth of knowledge.
 Whether their decision to retire is related to health or not, they can build a lasting legacy by passing on all they’ve learned to the next generation of advisors while they still can.

-Like their clients, today’s advisors are living and working longer.
-If you’re among the many advisors who choose to forego retirement to keep serving clients, you owe it to them to have a plan that will ensure your health won’t become a risk to their assets and your practice.
+Like their clients, today’s financial professional are living and working longer.
+If you’re among the many who choose to forego retirement to keep serving clients, you owe it to them to have a plan that will ensure your health won’t become a risk to their assets and your practice.